Squirkey89/Gino-s-Italian-Portfolio-project/README.md

 ![Footer](assets/readme-images/footer.png)

 * ## Menu<div id='id-food'/>
+   * The menu section is on the second page of the website.
+Everything relating to food and drink served in the restaurant is displayed on this page.
    * Users are presented with four separate menu options on the Menu page.
 There is a lunch menu, an early bird menu, a dinner menu, and a drinks menu.
 The benefits the user as the menu communicates information such as the menu items available and the price of those items.
 ![Menu](assets/readme-images/menu.png)

+* ## About & Mission<div id='id-about+mission'/>
+  * The third page of the website features the about page, this provides information about the history of this Italian restaurant.
+  * This restaurants mission statement also appears on this page.
+These are of use to the user as they can learn the about the people behind the restaurant and see what it is that they are trying to achieve.
 * ## Feedback Form<div id='id-feed'/>
+   * The feedback form can be found in about.html webpage of the website below the about and mission statement.
+   * This form takes the customers feedback and directs them to a thank you page.
-   * The feedback form can be found in the about section of the website.
-Users benefit from the feedback form since it allows them to communicate directly with the restaurant about their experiences.
+   * Users benefit from the feedback form since it allows them to communicate directly with the restaurant about their experiences.
 ![Feedback-form](assets/readme-images/feedback-form.png)

 * ## Thank you<div id='id-thanks'/>